Skip to main content

 Lukachukai Mountains Mining District: Cove, Lukachukai, and Round Rock Chapters, Navajo Nation, AZ

-On March 5, 2024, EPA announced the listing of the Lukachukai Mountains Mining District on the National Priorities List, commonly called the Superfund List.
+On March 5, 2024, EPA announced the listing of the Lukachukai Mountains Mining District (LMMD) on the National Priorities List, commonly called the Superfund List.
 Sites included on the NPL are eligible to receive federal funding for long-term, permanent cleanup.

 The documents for EPA’s listing of the site are available at the information repositories on the Navajo Nation and online at EPA's Superfund Site Information website.